RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 }
 ```

-Typescript can usually infer type arguments from a call based on the
+TypeScript can usually infer type arguments from a call based on the
 type of the arguments, so type arguments are usually not needed.

-Because Typescript is structural, it doesn't need type parameters as
+Because TypeScript is structural, it doesn't need type parameters as
 much as nominal systems.
 Specifically, they are not needed to make a
 function polymorphic.
 Type parameters should only be used to
 *propagate* type information, such as constraining parameters to be